WHAT’S IN THIS REVIEW?

 However, you will need the premium version if you want access to more than one server.

-PayPal is listed as an option on their website but it was nowhere to be seen, and it was no different whether I was accessing their desktop or mobile site.
+When I originally attempted to review the service, PayPal was listed as an option on their website but it was nowhere to be seen, and it was no different whether I was accessing their desktop or mobile site.
 In any case, I kept trying, going so far as to attempt to make the purchase via Google Pay with a different card.
 I got the same error, forcing me to stick with the Free version for the purposes of this review.

 I did contact their support staff, who couldn’t help me, or answer why the portal was Russian, with no UK payment options.